 Chronic Kidney Disease in Dogs

-Chronic kidney disease, CKD, chronic kidney failure, , chronic renal disease and failure are all names for a condition commonly characterized kidney function in dogs failing.
+Chronic kidney disease, CKD, chronic kidney failure, chronic renal disease, and failure are all names for a condition commonly characterized by kidney function in dogs failing.

 When kidneys are healthy, they conduct a wide number of tasks including filtering toxins from your pup's blood.
-Chronic kidney disease described the gradual decline in their kidneys' ability to properly work.
-When kidneys fully fail, they are no longer able to remove toxins from their blood and lead to a buildup of toxins in their blood.
+Chronic kidney disease is described as the gradual decline in the kidneys' ability to properly work.
+When kidneys fully fail, they are no longer able to remove toxins from their blood which leads to a buildup of toxins in their blood.

 While there is no cure for chronic kidney disease in your dog, in lots of cases, this condition can be managed with a therapeutic diet.
 Feeding your dog a therapeutic diet which will be prescribed by your vet can allow your pup to enjoy a good quality of life for many months after diagnosis.

 Treatments for your dog's kidney disease will depend on the severity of their condition, their age, and your companion's overall health.
 In most instances, treatment for kidney disease includes a combination of medications and dietary restrictions.
 Therapeutic diets are designed to help slow the progression of the condition to help reduce your kidney's workload while medications are aimed at reducing the disease's kidneys.

 Therapeutic Diet for Dogs with Chronic Kidney Disease

 Dogs suffering from chronic kidney disease usually require therapeutic diets with a lower amount of protein, sodium, and phosphorus as well as an increased amount of omega-3 fatty acids.